 - Paper Safe – This is a light-tight box that keeps your paper safe from being exposed to light in the darkroom.
 This is especially important if you have lighting switches in your garage in case someone turns them on accidentally and ruins your pack of paper.

 - Black and White Darkroom Paper – Don’t forget darkroom paper for your darkroom.
 There are several companies that make photographic darkroom paper but I recommend using Ilford.
 This is photographic paper that is sensitive to light (except amber and red safelights) and designed to create black and white prints.
 There are many surface textures available matte to glossy as well as different base types including Resin-Coated and Fiber-Based.
 For beginners, I recommend using RC paper (resin coated) over FB (fiber-based) paper.
-Read this article I wrote on the differences between RC and fiber-based darkroom paper and which one is the best for your level.

 - Color Darkroom Paper – If you want to make color prints, the base is the same for color darkroom paper (resin-coated) so you only need to choose between the sheens (for example, matte, semi-matte, satin, pearl, semi-gloss, and glossy, etc).
 I suggest that you use this 8×10″ glossy color enlarging paper from Fujifilm for starters.